clvrmktg/xps/content/services/customs-brokerage/index.md

 summary = "Licensed brokerage services to ensure your goods clear Bahamian customs quickly, compliantly, and without delays." description = "Licensed Bahamian customs brokers managing your cargo clearance from start to finish."

+subheading = """
+Licensed Bahamian customs brokers managing your cargo clearance from start to finish.

+From commercial imports to personal shipments, XPS manages your customs clearance from start to finish.
+We classify your goods correctly, prepare your documents, submit your entries through Click2Clear, and ensure your cargo is cleared quickly and compliantly.
+"""

+cta = "Talk to a customs broker"

 # Social Media Cover - 1200 x 1200
 # Crop the hero 1:1 ratio
 [cover]